 Qatar had the missiles transshipped directly to al Qaeda inside Syria.

-Posted by Gordon Duff, Senior Editor on March 21, 2017, With 1866 Reads Filed under Military.
+Posted by Gordon Duff, Senior Editor on March 21, 2017, With 1869 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.